emilpriver/go-hugo-portfolio/content/blog/rust/traits.md

 images:
   - /og-images/rust-og.jpg
 ---
-It's been a while since Rust introduced traits, which are similar to interfaces in most other languages (although they do have some differences).
-I personally enjoy working with traits because they provide great flexibility within a statically typed language.
+It has been a while since Rust introduced traits, which are similar to interfaces in most other languages (although they do have some differences).
+Personally, I really enjoy working with traits because they provide great flexibility within a statically typed language.
 However, they can be a bit confusing to grasp at first.
 The goal of this post is to help you gain a better understanding of traits.

 The case we will use in this post is a real use-case, as I am currently working on a SQL migration tool.
 I know that there are probably millions of them, but I haven't found any that make handling libSQL migrations easy.
 The code can be found [here](https://github.com/emilpriver/geni).
 I am using traits to support multiple databases without the need to write numerous if-else statements and complex logic.
 My goal is to obtain the correct database driver and its corresponding `execute` function by simply providing a `database_url` to a `new` function.